 The above formula will result in “1Aman Gupta”.

 We can have one more variant by putting a single hyphen between ID and NAME.
 Ex.
 CONCATENATE(B3,”-“,C3) will result in “1-Aman Gupta”.
-We can also use this into VLOOKUP when LOOKUP value is a mixture of more than one variable.
+We can also use this into VLOOKUP when LOOKUP in excel value is a mixture of more than one variable.

 #8 – LEFT, MID, and RIGHT Formula in Excel

 We can use this advanced excel formula If we want to extract a certain substring from a given string.
 The mentioned formulas could be used based on our requirements.
 Ex.
-If we want to extract the first 5 characters from Employee Name, we can use the LEFT formula with column name and second parameter as 5.
+If we want to extract the first 5 characters from Employee Name, we can use the LEFT formula in excel with the column name and second parameter as 5.